octoenergy/octoenergy.github.io/_posts/2024-08-19-mypy-imports.markdown

 - Mypy _always_ checks that we are interacting correctly with the standard library (and _never_ checks standard library internals).
+- In `normal` mode:
-- In `normal` mode, third party packages are checked in the same way as standard library packages.
+  - Third party packages are checked in the same way as standard library packages.
-- Local packages are different: in `normal` mode, mypy follows the chain of imports and type checks their internals too.
+  - Local modules imported by passed modules are fully checked, as if they were themselves explicitly passed.
+The same goes for local modules imported by those modules, and so on.
-- `silent` mode makes unpassed local packages behave like standard library / third party packages: it won't error on their internals, only on the interactions.
+- `silent` mode makes imported local packages behave like standard library / third party packages: it won't error on their internals, only on the interactions.
 - `skip` mode doesn't check interactions with anything except the standard library.
 - `error` mode errors if we try to import anything (except the standard library) that isn't explicitly passed.